PostHog/posthog.com/contents/docs/user-guides/organizations-and-projects.md

 There are 3 access levels in PostHog, each with more privileges than the one below it.
 From the bottom up:

-1. **Member** – plain member:
+1. **Member** – default level:
   - has full access to analytics features
-  - can create projects, but not delete them
+  - can create projects (if per-project access not enabled), but not delete them
-  - can leave the organization/project
+  - can leave the organization
-  - can invite others, but not remove them
+  - can invite new members to the organization, but not remove them
   - has access to billing management

-2. **Administrator** – high-level member, like Member plus:
+2. **Administrator** – elevated level, like Member plus:
-  - can delete projects
+  - can always create and delete projects
-  - cam manage access levels of all members besides themselves and the Owner
+  - cam manage access levels of other members
+  - can add and remove other members from projects (if per-project access mode enabled)
-  - can remove other members
+  - can remove other members from the organization

-3. **Owner** – unique top-level organization-only member, like Administrator plus:
+3. **Owner** – unique top level, like Administrator plus:
-  - can delete the organization/project
+  - can delete the organization
-  - cannot leave the organization/project
+  - cannot leave the organization
-  - can pass ownership to someone else, ridding themselves of ownership
+  - can pass ownership to someone else, ridding themselves of it

 ### Per-project access